Analysis | The Trailer: A guide to how Pence and Harris debate

 “If Donald Trump had said all of the things that you’ve said he said in the way you said he said them, he still wouldn’t have a fraction of the insults that Hillary Clinton leveled when she said that half of our supporters were a basket of deplorables,” Pence told Sen. Tim Kaine of Virginia, Clinton's running mate.
 “She said they were irredeemable, they were not American.”
 That went further than Clinton — she had said racists were “thankfully” not representative of America.
 But Pence landed the blow, and Kaine didn't respond.

-By acclimation, it was the best moment for Pence in a 2016 debate that he won decisively.
-His mission here tomorrow: Do it again, with a new opponent, under wildly different conditions.
-The president's illness has supercharged the importance of what is typically the cycle's least pivotal debate.
+By acclamation, it was the best moment for Pence in a 2016 debate that he won decisively.
+His mission tomorrow: Do it again, with a new opponent, under wildly different conditions.
+The president’s illness has supercharged the importance of what is typically the cycle’s least pivotal debate.
 Pence, who portrayed himself last time as a heartland outsider, is now the head of a Coronavirus Task Force for a White House that has dramatically struggled to contain the pandemic.
 And Sen. Kamala D. Harris of California, whom Republicans once talked up as a focus of their campaign, has yet to come under sustained attack.

 That will change tomorrow, by necessity, because the Trump-Pence campaign is in more trouble than it was four years ago.
 Pence is in a solid position to change that, constantly underrated but effective in these settings.
 Harris may be under more scrutiny than any vice-presidential nominee in this century, with Trump allies sometimes blurting out the idea that Joe Biden could die in office, handing the presidency to his lesser-known and more liberal running mate.